RandomForestModel

 |

-Directory where to create the Docker endpoint |
+The directory where the Docker endpoint files will be created. |

 required |